ankushsingh-1905/mail/README.md

     Thread.sleep(3000);
     WD.findElement(By.xpath("//div[contains(text(),'Compose')]")).click();

-   // To write sento,subject and body
+   // To write sendto,subject and body

     Thread.sleep(3000);
     WD.findElement(By.name("to")).sendKeys(TO);